More than machines: Computer scientist prepares robots to improve human lives

 To a layperson, the word “robot” conjures images of a physical creation — something that moves, rolls or otherwise interacts with the physical world.
 However, computer scientists also work with robots that occupy a more virtual world, including virtual assistants like Apple’s Siri, Amazon’s Alexa and Iron Man’s J.A.R.V.I.S.
 Jeong’s research works with both.
 She uses whatever mode she thinks will best fit the problem being addressed.

-“I realized that many of these machines — robots and AI — they are designed in a lab.
-But there are all these differences between the real world and the lab.
+“I realized that many of these machines — robots and AI — they are designed in a lab,” she said.“But there are all these differences between the real world and the lab.
 I wanted to focus on developing robots that can interact with people and help them in real-life settings.”

 In fact, one of the first projects Jeong worked on as a doctoral student at the Massachusetts Institute of Technology was presaged by her interests in robots as a child.

 “When I was around 11, I watched ‘AI’ by Steven Spielberg, and I was fascinated by the teddy robot.
 It wasn’t telling the protagonist what to do; it was a more supportive role.
-It was acting a little like Jiminy Cricket from ‘Pinocchio,’ nudging the character to make better decisions, being a sort of confidant.
-I saw that, and I just remember thinking, ‘Oh, I would love to have something like that for myself.’
+It was acting a little like Jiminy Cricket from ‘Pinocchio,’ nudging the character to make better decisions, being a sort of confidant,” she said.
+“I saw that, and I just remember thinking, ‘Oh, I would love to have something like that for myself.’
 And so I ended up working on something similar, developing a teddy bear robot for very, very sick hospitalized kids in pediatric hospitals.”

 Helping robots read the room

 Putting people at ease is a huge hurdle for robots.
-While many humans innately talk to and anthropomorphize inanimate objects, creating a robot that is both trustworthy and helpful is something many researchers are still working on.
+While many humans innately talk to and anthropomorphize inanimate objects, creating a robot that is both trustworthy and helpful is something researchers are still working on.

-When a friend asks how you’re doing, there is a vast distance between “fine,” with a weary tone, slumped shoulders and a sigh, and “fine!” with a grin and an upbeat tone.
+When a friend asks how you’re doing, there is a vast distance between “Fine,” with a weary tone, slumped shoulders and a sigh, and “Fine!” with a grin and an upbeat tone.
 To many computers, those two answers would be identical.
 They contain the exact same letters in the exact same order.
 But a human with social intelligence can easily discern the difference.

 Teaching machines to do the same can help them help humans.
 After all, sometimes the message of the dejected “fine” is actually much more nuanced.
 Sometimes it really means, “Not at all fine, but I’m tired and dispirited and don’t want to bother anyone with it, but if you’re really interested, I would be glad to talk.”
 The latter message would be vital to a robot assigned with helping, for example, a child with emotional turbulence or a senior citizen with medical issues.

 Jeong explains that robots don’t just need to listen to what a person is saying; they need to engage in active listening.
-They need to mirror behavior and tone and understand how to react and engage.
+They need to mirror behavior and tone and understand how to react and respond.

 “When you are talking to another person, there is so much communication going on that is not verbal,” Jeong said.
 “They’re nodding, smiling, encouraging you to continue, signaling that they’re listening.
 They’re also gauging what appropriate reactions are.
 I realized the robot I developed during graduate school had these shortcomings, these gaps in the interaction.
 People who were conversing with this robot were sharing all these thoughts — a whole story — with the robot, and it said, ‘Thanks for sharing!’ and then moved on.
 That kind of interaction doesn’t help foster a long-term relationship that can potentially benefit the human.”

 “These robots and AI agents really need social and emotional intelligence to really help people at the right time and in the right way,” she said.
 “For instance, robots tasked with helping people be productive or safe should be able to gauge when to interrupt otherwise busy people, when to proactively engage them and ask questions.
-If an undergrad student needs a study buddy, the robot needs to be able to assess their feelings and figure out when they’re stressed and need a break or when they’re distracted and need help turning off YouTube shorts and getting back on track.”
+If an undergrad student needs a study buddy, the robot needs to be able to assess their feelings and figure out when they’re stressed and need a break or when they’re distracted and need help turning off YouTube Shorts and getting back on track.”

 Not only do robots need to be able to read humans, but they also need to be approachable and have the right morphology for each application context.
-For example, would older adults find it more helpful and engaging during a speech therapy session if a robot had human-like facial features or a cartoon-like face with big arm gestures?
+For example, would older adults find it more helpful and engaging during a speech therapy session if a robot had humanlike facial features or a cartoonlike face with big arm gestures?
 Jeong and her lab are investigating the impact of a robot’s design on people’s trust and sense of comfort to avoid the eerie “uncanny valley” effect, in which the robot is too human and not human enough all at the same time.

 In her previous research, Jeong designed robots to look small and cute, like dogs or toys, so even a sick child in a hospital could approach, and not ones that too closely mimic human body language and facial expressions.